 Access difficulties and the scope of work are a few of the common factors that determine roof restoration prices.
 Read the following aspects to help you define your requirements and allocate your roofing expenses.

 The condition of your roof is the major factor that affects your roof restoration cost.
-Your local roofing specialist will inspect your roof to assess the extent of the work required.
-Restoration jobs that demand structural amendments attract increased costs.
+When you book in a FREE inspection with our team will inspect every inch of your roof to assess the extent of the damage and work required and give you a fixed price quote.

 Bedding and pointing

-The type of bedding and pointing you will use also adds to your expenses.
+The type of bedding and pointing your roof uses can also add to your expenses.
 The price of basic mortar bedding may differ from polymer bedding.
 Likewise, the cost of repointing roof ridge tiles may vary from the standard labour rate of repointing metal roofs.

 Size of your roof

-The average-sized roof is between 200 m² – 300 m².
+The average-sized roof in metropolitan Melbourne is between 120 m² – 220 m².
 Keep in mind your roof size will be bigger than your house due to overhang and pitch.